ewa-ilnicka/firstPortfolio/README.md

 ## Contact

 Contact form was made in html, CSS and PHP.
-I do not know PHP so I found free srcipt and used it (and it's working!)
+I do not know PHP so I've found a free script and used it (and it's working!)

 - PHP script found at <a href="https://www.freecontactform.com/form-guides/html-email-form" target="_blank">`freecontactform.com`</a>
 - Script didn't work with polish diacritical marks (ąęśćżźł) in field 'Name' so i Had to add them.